 The Thames Path is an 184-mile footpath that follows the River Thames from its source in the Cotswolds, all the way to the Thames Barrier in southeast London.
-For one weekend in September 2022, we’re planning to gather a community of walkers, runners, cyclists and even paddleboarders to cover the whole distance.
+For one weekend in April 2023, we’re planning to gather a community of walkers, runners, rowers, cyclists and even paddleboarders to cover the whole distance.

 The event is the brainchild of MDUK supporter, Andy Davies, who has limb girdle muscular dystrophy.
 His original plan was to walk the whole route himself, but as the COVID pandemic and lockdown put a pause on his plans, his condition has deteriorated and he’s calling on you to help him bring this community challenge to life.